 We understand and respect the relationship between you and your clients, and we do our best to communicate with you at all times.
 There is minimal direct communication with your client that is needed for approval of loan terms to draw loan documents, as well as the signing of loan documents.

 How do I get paid?

-Your fee’s are processed through the close of escrow.
-Once the transaction has closed and there has been confirmation of recording, your payment is processed by Anchor to be disbursed via your preferred method of payment, Check or Wire.
-If you are in a licence required state your W-9 and copy of your Real Estate Agent or Broker License will be required prior to payment
+Your fees are processed through the close of escrow.
+Once the transaction has closed and there has been confirmation of recording, your payment is processed by Anchor to be disbursed via your preferred method of payment, Check, or Wire.
+If you are in a license required state your W-9 and copy of your Real Estate Agent or Broker License will be required prior to payment